MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

    :alt: usecase 1 pathwaysNetworkRWR
    :align: center

-   : Results from RWR through the molecular multilayer and pathways of interest network
+   : Results from RWR through the molecular multilayer and Rare Disease pathways network

     Disease pathways are represented by triangle nodes in pink, genes are represented by white nodes and target genes by grey nodes.